flrntdfr/WORKINPROGRESS.dufour.xyz/_chantiers/2024/lobby.md

 <br><br><br>

 <div class="banner">
-  <p>Update {{ "now" | date: "%m/%Y" }}: A new feature has been added to enhance user experience.
+  <p>Update {{ "now" | date: "%m.%Y" }}: A new feature has been added to enhance user experience.
 Bug fixes and performance improvements have also been made.
 Stay tuned for more updates!</p>
 </div>